TheWaveWarden/odin2/README.md

 ## Compiling as VST2 Plugin
 VST2 is no longer licensed by Steinberg.
 You will need to find the `VST2 SDK` on the internet yourself.
 Once you have it, open `Odin.jucer` with the `Projucer` again.
 Navigate to `File -> Global Paths...` and under `VST (Legacy) SDK` insert the path to the `VST2_SDK` folder.
 Close the window and hit the gear-icon on the top left of the `Projucer` interface.
 Under `Plugin Formats` enable `VST (Legacy)`.
 Press `Ctrl + S` and build the project again as described above.

-**IMPORTANT**: Steinbergs licencing prohibits you from redistributing any VST2 plugins, unless you've been a registered developer with them since 2018.
+**IMPORTANT**: Steinbergs licencing prohibits you from distributing any VST2 plugins, unless you've been a registered developer with them since 2018.